chessmasterhong/WaterEmblem/README.md

 Disclaimer
 ----------
-This game is build **purely for education purposes**.
+This game is built **purely for education purposes**.
 As such, this is a **non-profit** project, and is **not meant for wide distribution**.
 All included graphics are copyright of Nintendo and Intelligent Systems (except for the custom title screen art and game music).
 These copyrighted resources include: